hima-97/Fitness-Guru/README.md

 -   You may not be able to run the app locally without a Google Client ID for OAuth.
 Don't worry, we will update our instructions soon!
 -   The "Last Updated" time for the Profile page does not update correctly.
 To reproduce, update the profile.
 The "Last Updated" time will not update.

+# Code Stucture:

+-   .vscode <br>
+    This folder typically contains configuration files for the Visual Studio Code text editor, such as settings and launch configurations.
+-   client <br>
+    This folder is used for the client-side (i.e. front-end) of the web application.
+It contains the React components, styles, and other code related to the user interface.
+-   config <br>
+    This folder contains configuration files for the application, such as environment variables, database settings, and other settings that are likely to change between different environments.
+-   models <br>
+    This folder contains code related to the data models of the application, such as the schema for the MongoDB database and any additional logic to interact with it.
+-   .gitignore <br>
+    This file is used to tell Git which files and directories to ignore when committing code to a repository.
+-   .prettierrc <br>
+    This file is used to configure the Prettier code formatter, which can be used to automatically format code according to a set of rules.
+-   README.md <br>
+    This file is typically used to provide documentation for the project, including information on how to run, build, and contribute to the codebase.
+-   index.js <br>
+    This file is the entry point for the application (i.e. it is where the app starts executing).
+-   package.json <br>
+    This file contains metadata about the project, such as the project's name, version, and dependencies.
+It also includes scripts for common tasks, such as building and running the application.

 # Installation and Deployment